 Around that time Bennour started at Federal Way High School.
 He credits his experience there with helping him become who he is today.
 Bennour, a native English speaker, had lost most of the language and had to relearn it.
 “The process was tough but it made me want to work that much harder,” he said.
 Bennour also speaks French, Arabic and the Algerian tribal dialect Berber.

 Something else about his high school experience had a significant impact on Bennour.
 He says he felt at home in Federal Way because of the diverse population.
 That feeling of belonging directed his thinking when it came time to pick a college.
 “When I first came to UW Tacoma, it reminded me a lot of Federal Way,” he said.
 “I felt connected.”

-Bennour is a currently a junior and is double-majoring in computer engineering and mathematics.
+Bennour double-majored in computer engineering and mathematics.
 He chose these fields because he likes to solve problems.
 His career goal is to work for a technology company.
 Bennour cites Bill Gates, the co-founder of Microsoft and later the Gates Foundation, as one of his inspirations.
 “He [Gates] was able to transform the world and help make it a better place and that resonates with me.”

 Bennour is committed to giving back.
 He’s active on campus and in the community.
-Here at UW Tacoma he serves as the president of the Muslim Student Association.
-He’s also chair of the Student Activities Fee Committee.
+Here at UW Tacoma he served as president of the Muslim Student Association.
+He’s also chaired the Student Activities Fee Committee.